 “Grub am Forst saw the short Schienenbus (DMU) and the Köf [a very tiny shunting loco] with one or two short freight wagons serving the factory in front.
 The track on the right hand is long enough to hold the Köf and one wagon.
 At the platform is space for the Köf with two wagons (or the Schienenbus).
 There are no signals, the Köf pushes the train from a nearby bigger station to Grub am Forst and then has to perform a zigzag-operation with each car to the factory… not easy to handle for the operator, but interesting?.
 The odd story is not quite fictitious; Zwinge West (see Scrapbook #66a) and Nienbergen were real examples for such stations.”

-November /December 2016 This project is to be re-activated during 2017 using laser cut baseboard sections.
-Availability in 2018 for local exhibiting a distinct possibility.
+January 2019 This project is to be reactivated during 2019 using laser cut baseboard sections.
+Availability in 2020 for local exhibiting a distinct possibility.
 Could be another layout candidate for the Milland O Gauge Group